 So Should You Buy It?

 However if you are not mainly thinking of grinding for espresso then this probably isn’t the machine for you and we would recommend thinking about the Baratza Encore.
-Similarly, if you are deeply zealous about espresso and love the process of micro-adjusting the grind setting to get it perfect then you will likely get frustrated with the stepped nature of the Rocky and we recommend either the Baratza Sette 270 or the Baratza Vario.
+Similarly, if you are deeply zealous about espresso and love the process of micro-adjusting the grind setting to get it perfect then you will likely get frustrated with the stepped nature of the Rocky and we recommend the Eureka Mignon Specialita.